How to Get Oil Stains Out of Clothes Naturally

 If this doesn’t work, repeat the process and soak overnight in warm to hot water with 1 scoop Oxygen Boost.

-Launder as normal with Branch Basics Laundry or your favorite non-toxic, fragrance-free laundry detergent.
+Launder as normal with Branch Basics Laundry or your favorite human-safe, fragrance-free laundry detergent.
+Branch Basics now has two Laundry options:

-Get expert tips on how to find the best non-toxic laundry detergent (and why it matters) in: How to Toss Your Toxic Laundry Detergent.
+Get expert tips on how to find the best human-safe and natural laundry detergent (and why it matters) in: How to Toss Your Toxic Laundry Detergent.
 Or, check out our YouTube tutorial:

-*Note: Use Oxygen Boost only in soaking water and not directly on the stain unless you have previously tested the fabric for compatibilty.
+*Note: Use Oxygen Boost only in soaking water and not directly on the stain unless you have previously tested the fabric for compatibility.
 Oxygen Boost may lighten certain fabrics when applied directly.

 2. Baking Soda